Zinkelburger/RepertoireBuilder/Readme.md

 I have to be licensed under the GPL-3 license, as I use the pgn-extract program.

 ## Usage
-You currently have to manually change several values manually and then recompile the program with make.
-This is very bad, but I am busy and this is the second version of the program.
-I will fix it soon (in like a week it will be awesome).
+Use the configuration.txt file to tell the program the FEN you want to start with, where your lichess database is, and where it should store the files it parses.

 You must first download the lichess database from https://database.lichess.org/.
-You can then change the line in the parse.cpp to be the correct file path (i.e std::string pgnFileInitial = "lichess_db_standard_rated_2013-01.pgn";).

 You also need to start the postgres database with `./build.sh` and run it with `./run.sh`

 Then run the parser.
-It currently stores the parsed file in "/tmp/lichess.pgn", but you can change that if you want.
 This parsed file is then read, and the result, FEN, and move are extracted from it and stored in the postgres database.
+Both the preprocessed file (which has pgn-extract run on it) and the postprocessed file (which is similar to the database) remain on the machine.
+This is probably not a good solution, as there is a lot of data here.

 Finally, when the program is run with `./repertoireBuilder`, it will query the postgres database instead of the lichess API.
-You have to change the FEN value manually.
 It outputs to an outputPGN.txt file.

 ### Note
 The database stores the full FEN, including the en passant information, which lichess sometimes omits.
-Just note this when querying the database, as the FEN record requires the full FEN.

 ## Libraries needed
 sudo apt install libpq-dev

 sudo apt install libpqxx-dev